Chile flag

 • Is Chile safe to live in?

 Chile usually feels calm on safety.
 Petty theft can happen where tourists gather.
 Use normal city habits at night.
+Chile has a high safety baseline; still use normal city awareness in crowds and nightlife.

 Local signals for planning a move